benjamin-hodgson/Contexts/README.md

 Writing tests which read like sentences can encourage you to focus your testing efforts on the externally observable behaviour of the code.
 Contexts is designed around this test-as-sentence idea.
-It makes it easier for you to give your tests fluent descriptions by running methods in sequence based on their names.
+It makes it easier for you to give your tests fluent descriptions, because it runs methods in sequence based on their names.